Douglas County voting rates remain high as 2020 election hurtles toward tonight's finish

 By Monday evening, 59,733 county voters, about 71% of the total, had returned their ballots.
 That’s 9.66% ahead of the participation rate for the 2016 presidential election, and 3.96% ahead of the 2012 presidential election.

-In addition to the presidential contest between Republican Donald Trump and Democrat Joe Biden, a number of state and local elective offices and ballot measures will be decided by tonight's vote.
+In addition to the presidential contest between Republican Donald Trump and Democrat Joe Biden, a number of state and local elective offices and ballot measures will be decided by Tuesday’s vote.

 Among the most-watched results will be the race between Roseburg Republican Alek Skarlatos and longtime U.S. Rep. Peter DeFazio, D-Springfield, for the Fourth Congressional District.